What is certolizumab pegol?

-You’ll also be checked for previous hepatitis infection, as certolizumab pegol may increase the risk of hepatitis being reactivated.
+You’ll also be checked for previous hepatitis infection, as certolizumab pegol may increase the risk of hepatitis becoming active again.

 You’ll need further blood tests while you’re on certolizumab pegol to check how well it is treating your condition.

 How is it taken?

 Certolizumab pegol is taken as an injection under the skin, this is known as a subcutaneous injection.
-The drug will be in a pre-filled pen-like syringe.
+The drug will be in a pre-filled syringe or pen.
 You, your partner, or another family member can learn to give the injections at home.

 If you forget a dose of certolizumab pegol, take the next dose as soon as you remember.
 Then continue according to your original schedule.